 Get to Know NX Desktop

-After installing Nitrux following our tutorial (and if the user selected the option to log in automatically), you’ll be greeted by NX Desktop on an X11 session; this is the default graphical session.
+After installing Nitrux following our tutorial (and if the user selected the option to log in automatically), you’ll be greeted by NX Desktop on a Wayland session; this is the default graphical session.

 What is NX Desktop?